-The Institute of Philosophy of the Academy of Sciences of the Czech Republic is a non-university research institution whose principal aim is to contribute to the global development of philosophy and related scholarly disciplines (such as classics, medieval studies, J. A. Comenius studies, the theory of science, and global studies).
+The Institute of Philosophy of the Czech Academy of Sciences is a non-university research institution whose principal aim is to contribute to the global development of philosophy and related scholarly disciplines (such as classics, medieval studies, J. A. Comenius studies, the theory of science, and global studies).

 In addition to promoting basic research with the goal of expanding knowledge on an international scale, researchers at the Institute of Philosophy also address the cultural needs of contemporary Czech society.
 Their tasks include, for example, interpreting and discussing the relevance of international philosophical developments with regard to the Czech academic context, enabling philosophy and associated humanistic fields in the Czech Republic to remain in contact with and actively contribute to Europe-wide and worldwide scholarship.
 The Institute's researchers also contribute to Czech national identity through the critical investigation of Czech and Central European history with a focus on the historical contributions of significant thinkers.
 The results of researchers' work include scholarly books and articles (published within the Czech Republic as well as internationally), academic conferences, colloquia, and lectures.

-The Institute of Philosophy, which is the largest humanities-focused or social science-focused institute affiliated with the Academy of Sciences of the Czech Republic, is currently divided into twelve research teams (a list of these teams, as well as information about the overall structure of the Institute, can be found in the organisational schemes of the Institute and its component parts).
+The Institute of Philosophy, which is the largest humanities-focused or social science-focused institute affiliated with the Czech Academy of Sciences, is currently divided into twelve research teams (a list of these teams, as well as information about the overall structure of the Institute, can be found in the organisational schemes of the Institute and its component parts).
 These scholarly units focus on the three main thematic areas:

 1) Current issues of contemporary philosophy and philosophical aspects of related scholarly disciplines (the Department of Analytic Philosophy; the Department of Logic; the Department of Contemporary Continental Philosophy; the Department for the Study of Modern Rationality; the Department of Moral and Political Philosophy together with the Centre for Global Studies; and the Centre for Science, Technology, and Society Studies).